harmony-one/h/progress/alaina-furstenberg.md

+2025-09-05 Sun: Review of the team's /p read this article on hedging.
+Insight:

+2025-09-04 Sat: Progress thread.

+2025-09-03 Fri: [Thread](https://x.com/harmonyprotocol/status/1964083929037819905) on the history of blue.
+Update of the community section + a tweet.
+Filming, editing, and uploading of the [weekly progress recap](https://youtube.com/shorts/cjeQ8uA7m5w?si=R6xTMJ8Q267eKrha).

 2025-09-02 Thu: Uploading the August recap + designed a thumbnail for the video.
 Read: [“Who wants to buy a crypto basis-trade backed synthetic stablecoin?”](https://www.ft.com/content/f79657a6-9e78-43ba-abaf-6cd27dc66330?utm_source=chatgpt.com) Insight: Funding-rate arbitrage has functioned like a crypto carry-trade, but as more players engage and compete away the premium, yield has sharply declined from over 60 % to under 5 % annualized, underscoring the fragility of such strategies in saturated markets.

 2025-09-02 Wed: [Recap thread](https://x.com/harmonyprotocol/status/1963348021422559697) for August progress.
 Filming of the August recap short.